JamitLabs/SimpleAPISpec/README.md

 - The response is always a hash and directly contains the attributes.
 - Editable to-one relations are referenced directly by their id.
 - Editable to-many relations are not listed at all.
 They must be placed under their own endpoint.

+The response of the server for POST, PUT or PATCH requests must include the entire object as if a GET request on the specific object was made.